Inertia4J/inertia4j/README.md

 @GetMapping("/records")
 public ResponseEntity<String> index() {
   /* ... */
-  return Inertia.render("Records/Index", records, Options.clearHistory().encryptHistory());
+  return inertia.render("Records/Index", records, Options.clearHistory().encryptHistory());
 }
 ```

 This way, the response will be sent with the `encryptHistory` value set to `true`.
-Note that this is only applied for
+Nozte that this is only applied for
 the next render call, after that, Inertia will revert the flags back to their default values.

 You may want to provide a default value to the `encryptHistory` flag, and this is also supported.
 All you need to do is